 Piers Nicholson, 2021

-public realm/landscape, restaurant/bar, retail, gallery, community/cultural, art studio, education
+public realm/landscape, retail, gallery, community/cultural, education, industrial

 Unit 1.20 is one of 25 workshop and retail units in Oxo Tower Wharf and overlooks the courtyard towards the Bargehouse building from the first floor walkway.
 It is a multi-purpose space used as a workshop, showroom and teaching space.